 Because of the small size and portable nature of mobile devices, implementing a 3D system on these devices is different from 3D systems used on TVs and other large screens.
 Often, large 3D systems require either additional bulky devices or cameras for motion detection.
 For mobile systems, these additional devices would be inconvenient and the cameras have a limited field of view for detecting objects in close proximity to the display.
 Some proposed 3D systems for mobile devices use sensors near the screen, but these systems require bright environmental lighting, so they don't work well in dark conditions.

-Optical sensors that are embedded in the mobile device detect finger movement.
-The depth range is currently 3 cm.
-Credit: Wang, et al. ©2013 IEEE
+in the mobile device detect finger movement.
+The depth range is

 The researchers explain that the algorithm for calculating the 3-axis (x, y, z) position of the fingertip is less complex than that used for image processing, allowing for rapid real-time calculations.
-First, the infrared backlight and the are used to determine the 2D (x, y) position of the fingertip.
+First, the infrared backlight and the optical sensors are used to determine the 2D (x, y) position of the fingertip.
 Then to calculate the depth of the fingertip, the angular illuminators emit infrared light at different tilt angles.
 An analysis of the accumulated intensity at different regions provides the scanning angle with maximum reflectance, resulting in the 3D location of the fingertip.

 No comments: